Our main goal with MonkeyLearn is to make text analysis simple.

 - Public Models: pre-trained and ready to use models for general tasks, created by the MonkeyLearn team.
 These models do not require any more training, are great at top-level analysis, but they are not as reliable as a Custom Model for more specific situations.

 - Custom Models: created by users for their specific needs and based on their own context and criteria.
 Custom models take into account a client's unique conditions and processes, and can be very accurate with proper training.
-See getting started with a custom model for more information.
+There are two kinds of models you can make, custom classifiers and custom extractors.

 By using public models, users can have an easy and fast way to incorporate text analysis capabilities to their apps or workflows.
 Public models are models that have been already trained with training data and resolve particular text analysis tasks.
 They are ready to be integrated via a web API, Zapier or our Google Sheets integration.